milucf/news-scrape/README.md

 # How To Setup And Run

-You must have Mongo db runnig in your local Computer to test this app
+You must have Mongo db running in your local Computer to test this app

 Download this repository.